jakobzhao/geog328/project/readme.md

 Data processing is always an important step for creating web GIS applications.
 Based on past experiences, students may find themselves spending significant amount of time on processing the spatial dataset before they could use it in the proposed web GIS project.
 Therefore, by the end of week 9, we expect you to have your dataset properly cleaned and processed, so that you could spend the rest of the time working on the coding part of the project.
 Besides providing the cleaned data, you should also write a few sentences to describe how you cleaned the data and why the data processing steps you take are necessary or beneficial to your final project.

 #### Week 10 - Project Presentation (20pts+10pts)

 Academics often attend conferences where they share their discoveries and browse the work of others to gain new ideas and offer feedback.
-We will hold a final presentation meeting during this week, each group is expected to present the final project in 8 minutes.
-After each group presents their project, there will be a 3-minute Q&A session during which other groups would ask questions or offer feedbacks.
-Each group is required to speak at least twice during the Q&A sessions (i.e., ask questions or offer feedbacks after two different presentations).
-20 pts will be for the presentation and 5 pts for each question or piece of feedback offered.
+We will hold a final presentation meeting during this week, each group is expected to present the final project in 6 minutes.
+After each group presents their project, there will be a 3-minute Q&A session during which other groups would ask questions or offer feedbacks. **Each group is required to ask at least two questions or offer feedbacks after two different presentations.
+20 pts will be for the presentation and 5 pts for each question or piece of feedback offered.**

 ## Submission